From posting to belonging — and users loved it.

 Final Designs & Key Solutions

-What started as a feed of scattered posts became a vibrant network of active clubs.
-By addressing friction points and rethinking how users discover, join, and participate in conversations, the new design turned casual visitors into active community members — and gave Niche a stronger foundation for growth.
+What started as a feed of scattered posts became a vibrant network of clubs.
+By addressing friction points and rethinking how users discover, join, and participate in conversations, the new design turned casual visitors into active community members.
+These changes not only gave Niche a stronger foundation for growth but also led to a clear increase in user activity and retention.

 The sidebar was converted into a home screen where users can view all of their clubs.
 They can access their updates on each of the clubs, create a new club and mute clubs all on this screen.